JustinMBrown/Living-Worlds/README.md

-# Living-Worlds

-These amazing images were created by Mark Ferrari(http://markferrari.com/) and the code was created by Joesheph Huckaby.
+These amazing images were created by Mark Ferrari(http://markferrari.com/) and the code was created by Joe Huckaby.
 All I did was scrape the code and images from The Wayback Machine.

 You can learn more about the long history of this work of art here: